tier2tickets/Knowledge-Base/content/deployment/automate.rst

 Create a Script
 ----------------

 This script will be run on individual machines as that gives the most flexibility.
-It will check a registry key to make sure the software is not installed before it attempts to install it.
+Our custom generated Powershell script can be downloaded from the site directly on the Builds page.
+This guide assumes it has beed downloaded and placed somewhere in the LTShare\Transfer directory.

 Click New -> Script